NeptuneRjo/chat-app/README.md

-## Chat App (Fullstack)
+## Harmony (Fullstack)

-Chat app is a fullstack application that allows users to send and view messages in the real time.
+Harmony is a fullstack application that allows users to send and view messages in the real time.

 ## Project status